aetheryx/programmatic-repl/README.md

 # programmatic-repl
 `programmatic-repl` is a Node.js module that allows one to simulate a repl programmatically.
-This is very useful for embedded application where you'd like to simulate a repl.
+This is very useful for an embedded application where you'd like to simulate a repl.
 If you have plans to use this for a CLI application, I would suggest [the official repl module](https://nodejs.org/api/repl.html) instead.

 # Initializing
 The module exports the `REPL` class.
 The parameters to this class are `options, context`.